Vincit/tarn.js/README.md

   },

   // Validates a connection before it is used.
 Return true or false
   // from it.
-If false is returned, the resource is destroyed and a
+If false is returned, the resource is destroyed and
   // another one is acquired.
 Should return a Promise if validate is
-  // async function.
+  // an async function.
   validate: resource => {
     return true;
   },

-  // Function that destroys a resource, should return promise if
+  // Function that destroys a resource, should return a promise if
-  // destroying is asynchronous operation.
+  // destroying is an asynchronous operation.
   destroy: someResource => {
     someResource.cleanup();
   },